vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 and VR 62-67.
 Ghrtakambala-on 14th of M. u. fast and on 15th a thick

-blanket-like plaster of ghee on Sivalinga up to the Vedikā and then gift of fine pairs of dark bulls.
-Result - the per former lives in Sivaloka for numberless years; HV II.
+blanket-like plaster of ghee on Śivalinga up to the Vedikā and then gift of fine pairs of dark bulls.
+Result - the per former lives in Śivaloka for numberless years; HV II.
 239,240, Vratārka ( folio 390b ).
 It is also a śānti, where performer is wrapped with cloth and is sprinkled with ghee.
 Vide Ātharyaṇa-parisista XXXIII pp. 204-21% and RNP

 pp. 459-464.
-Ghstabhājana-vrata-On Full Moon day: Sivalingapūjā; dinner
+Ghstabhājana-vrata-On Full Moon day: Śivalingapūjā; dinner

 to brāhmaṇas with ghee and honey, gift of one prastha ( = 1 of an ādhaka ) of sesame and two prasthas of husked rice

 HV II.
 240-241. .
 Ghrtasnāpana-vidhi-on Viṣuva day, on eclipse or on holy days,

-in Pausa; Siva; continuous stream of ghee on Śivalinga the whole day and night; jāgara with songs and dance; HV
+in Pausa; Śiva; continuous stream of ghee on Śivalinga the whole day and night; jāgara with songs and dance; HV

 I. 911-12.
 Ghrtāveksanavidhi--Prakīrṇaka (miscellaneous).
 HV II.
 192-93